 - Include a "D" following the course number, before the section number.

-- In the Dates, Comments, Restrictions column, submit the appropriate course type for approved diversity courses.
+- In the Dates, Restrictions, Comments column, submit the appropriate course type for approved diversity courses.

 - DD - Domestic, DG - Global, or DJ - Justice

-- Submission to the Undergraduate Curriculum Committee Subcommittee on Diversity (UCCSD) for Spring 2016 diversity renewals and new courses are due in May 2015.
+- Submission to the Undergraduate Curriculum Committee Subcommittee on Diversity (UCCSD) for Spring 2018 diversity renewals and new courses are due by May 1, 2017.

 - Notification from the UCCSD will be sent to department chairs and faculty teaching the diversity course(s).